Ignatius Maloyan: The Great War

-The Meeting
+Meeting

-Soon after the April 24th mass arrest of Armenian intellectuals in Istanbul, the Vali of Diyarbekir, Reşit Bey, sent his close associate Aziz Feyzi Pirinççizâde to convince the Turkish and Kurdish leaders of Mardin, who had refused to take part in the Hamidian massacres, to participate in what would later be dubbed the Armenian and Assyrian Genocides.
+Soon after the April 24th mass arrest of Armenian intellectuals in Istanbul, the Vali of Diyarbekir, Reşit Bey, sent his close associate Aziz Feyzi Pirinççizâde to convince the Turkish and Kurdish leaders of Mardin, who had refused to take part in the Hamidian massacres, to participate in what would later be dubbed the Armenian and Assyrian genocides.
 According to David Gaunt, Feyzi was the son of Arif Pirinççizâde, who had organized the Hamidian massacres in Diyarbekir Vilayet.
 Like his father, Feyzi was known to be, "a fanatic Pan-Turk nationalist."

 According to Fr.
 Jacques Rhétoré, a French Dominican priest interned in Mardin, a large meeting was held in Mardin on May 15, 1915.
-Feyzi accused the previous Vali of, "being soft on the Armenians and of being a close friend of the Armenian Bishop."
+Feyzi accused Hamid Bey, the previous Vali, of, "being soft on the Armenians and of being a close friend of the Armenian Bishop."

 According to Fr.
 Ishaq Armalé, Feyzi declared, "Let no Christian remain!
 He who does not do this duty is no longer a Muslim."

 Feyzi added, "The time has come to save Turkey from its national enemies, that is, the Christians.
 It is clear that the states of Europe will not punish us, because Germany is on our side and helps us."

 Feyzi also mocked those who objected to murdering Christians, "You surprise me.
 What is holding you back?
 Is it the fear of one day having to pay for this?
 But what happened to those who killed Armenians in Abdul Hamid’s time?
 Today Germany is with us and our enemies are its enemies.
 This will surely give us victory in this war, and we won’t have to answer to anyone.
 Let us get rid of the Christians so we can be masters in our own house.
 This is what the government wants."

 Everyone present at the meeting was required to sign a petition that Mardin's Christians were traitors and needed to be eliminated.